Something or someone that makes you want to use.

 2. Improves your overall emotional well-being and mindset

-Identify one unhealthy coping skill.
+Identify one unhealthy coping skill and one healthy coping skill.

 What does the acronym H.O.W. stand for?